 No study abroad experience in Germany is complete without fully diving into the food culture.

 No matter what your preference, Germany’s distinct food and beverage options are guaranteed to impress.
+Try them out while studying abroad in Germany!

 To start, Germany offers over 1,000 different kinds of sausages and 1,500 varieties of beers to choose from.
 Or, if instead you’re a fan of currywurst, schnitzel, pretzels, spätzle, black forest cake, or lebkuchen, you’ll be just as happy.